 A subrogating insurer will want to investigate the facts of the situation to ascertain if there is any direct exposure for negligence on the part of a the employer in question.
 A thorough investigation phase at the outset can help subrogating counsel determine the nuances of the relationship between the employer and contested employee.

 Defense Exception 2: Non-Delegable Duty of Care

-So, in these circumstances, the both employer and the independent contractor would be held liable for the independent contractor’s actions.
-Thus, in the context of subrogation, it is wise for insurers to conduct an independent negligence analysis as it pertains to the employer in question and whether they have a duty to protect the public through their independent contractor’s actions.
+So, in these circumstances, both the employer and the independent contractor would be held liable for the independent contractor’s actions.
+Thus, in the context of subrogation, it is wise for insurers to conduct an independent negligence analysis as it pertains to the employer in question to determine whether they have a duty to protect the public through their independent contractor’s actions.

 Defense Exception 3: Inherently Dangerous Activities

 Likewise, an employer cannot disavow liability for injury when they have asked an independent contractor to perform work that is inherently dangerous.

 Another simple example also arises in the trucking industry: an independent contract trucker is hired to transport a flammable substance on a highway.
 Under these circumstances, the action is considered so potentially dangerous to the public that an employer cannot disavow legal responsibility for injury by employing an independent contractor.

 Where work inherently dangerous to the public is concerned, both the independent contractor and the employer retain liability for harm done to others.